Jephtha-T/DMS_CW2024/README.md

 PauseMenuManager
 - Manages calling all methods for when the game is paused

+BaseLevel
+- Handles Base methods/logic that applies to each levels
+- has methods to spawn every actor in a level

 # Modified Java Classes:
 List the Java classes you modified from the provided code